Martins3/Martins3.github.io/kernel/ldd/0/ldd-chapter-09.md

 > ISA 是什么 PCI是什么东西 ?

 ## 9.2 I/O Registers and Conventional Memory
 Despite the strong **similarity** between hardware registers and memory, a programmer accessing I/O registers must be careful to avoid being tricked by CPU (or compiler) optimizations that can modify the expected I/O behavior.

 The main difference between I/O registers and RAM is that I/O operations have side effects, while memory operations have none the no-side-effects case has been optimized in several ways: values are cached and read/write instructions are reordered
-> volatile 的那篇文章说的很清楚了

 ## 9.3 Using I/O Ports